Chemical Engineering Courses (CHE)

 CHE 460.
 Chemical Engineering Laboratory II

-Prerequisite: CHE 343 and CHE 360.
-Minimum grade required for enforced prerequisite is C-.
+Advisory Prerequisite: None.
+Enforced Prerequisite: CHE 344 and CHE 360.
+Minimum grade requirement of “C-” for enforced prerequisite.
 (4 credits)

 Experimentation in rate and separation processes on a scale that tests process models.
 Introduction to the use of instrumental analysis and process control.
 Introduction to biochemical processes.
 Lecture, laboratory, conferences, reports.
 Technical communications.
 CourseProfile (ATLAS)